7th International AMD-Symposium

 Richard F. Spaide (New York/USA)

-OCT-angiography – dissecting neovasular AMD59 L
+OCT-angiography – dissecting neovasular AMD

 Giuseppe Querques, R. Sacconi, V. Capuano, A. Carnevali, D. Colantuono, M. Battista, E. Borrelli,